+Ferries Capital Program (W)) OFM Transportation Document 2025-1: Proposed Transportation Project List - Washington State Ferries Capital Program (W) as developed December 17, 2024.

-- (1) Except as provided otherwise in this section, the entire appropriations in this section are provided solely for the projects and activities as listed in LEAP Transportation Document $((\frac{2023-2}{2}))$ 2024-2 ALL PROJECTS as developed $((\frac{April}{21}, \frac{2023}{2023}))$ March 6, 2024, Program Washington State Ferries Capital Program (W). - (2) ((\$5,000,000)) \$24,260,000 of the Puget Sound capital construction account-state appropriation is provided solely for emergency capital repair costs (999910K).
-Funds may only be spent after approval by the office of financial management. - (3) ((\$46,818,000)) \$21,688,000 of the capital vessel replacement account-state appropriation is provided solely for the acquisition of a 144-car hybrid-electric vessel (L2000329).
-The amounts provided in this subsection are contingent upon the enactment of chapter 429, Laws of 2023. - (4) ((The legislature intends that funding will be provided in the 2025-2027 fiscal biennium)) Beginning January 1, 2025, \$11,554,000 of the carbon emissions reduction account-state appropriation is provided solely for construction of the first hybrid electric Olympic class vessel (L2000329). - (5) \$1,500,000 of the Puget Sound capital construction account-state appropriation is provided solely for the Future Hybrid Electric Ferry Class Pre-Design study (L2021131) to advance procurement of a new class of vessel that will account for changes in technology, staffing, and system needs.
+- (2) ((\$24,260,000)) \$25,135,000 of the Puget Sound capital construction account-state appropriation is provided solely for emergency capital repair costs (999910K).
+Funds may only be spent after approval by the office of financial management. - (3) \$21,688,000 of the capital vessel replacement account-state appropriation is provided solely for the acquisition of a 144-car hybrid-electric vessel $((\frac{\text{L2000329}}{\text{L2021073}}))$.
+The amounts provided in this subsection are contingent upon the enactment of chapter 429, Laws of 2023. - (4) ((Beginning January 1, 2025, \$11,554,000 of the carbon emissions reduction account state appropriation is provided solely for construction of the first hybrid electric Olympic class vessel (L2000329). - (5)) \$1,500,000 of the Puget Sound capital construction account-state appropriation is provided solely for the Future Hybrid Electric Ferry Class Pre-Design study (L2021131) to advance procurement of a new class of vessel that will account for changes in technology, staffing, and system needs.
 The department shall initiate a vessel predesign to replace the aging Issaquah class ferries with a new automobile hybrid electric ferry intended to operate on the Vashon Southworth-Fauntleroy route.
-The ((legislature intends that part of the)) predesign study must include a review of the benefits and costs of constructing all future new vessels based on the same design.
-The review may also compare and contrast the benefits and costs of ((a
+The predesign study must include a review of the benefits and costs of constructing all future new vessels based on the same design.
+The review may also compare and contrast the benefits and costs of utilizing the existing hybrid electric Olympic class vessel design. - $((\frac{1}{1}) + \frac{1}{1}) + \frac{1}{1} + \frac{1}{1}$ construction account-state appropriation is provided solely for modernization of the ticketing and reservation system (990052C). (($\frac{1}{1}$ this)) This amount(($\frac{1}{1}$ \$3,032,000)) must be held in unallotted status until Washington state ferries has consulted with the office of the chief information officer on the project scope and integration capabilities of the reservation system with existing Good to Go! and ORCA next generation products, and reported results to the office of financial management and the transportation committees of the legislature.